literallycanvas/literallycanvas/README.txt

 Literally Canvas depends on jQuery (tested on 1.8.2).

-Add the files under `css/` and `img/` to your project, as well as the appropriate file from `js/`.
-Then do this:
+1. Add the files under `css/` and `img/` to your project, as well as the appropriate file from `js/`.

+2. Add some markup and some script:

 <div class="literally"><canvas></canvas></div>